qntm/loco/examples/README.md

 ### Sample grammar in Loco notation

-Remember [simpleComment.php](simpleComment.php)?
+Remember [SimpleCommentGrammar.php](SimpleCommentGrammar.php)?
 Here is that grammar in Loco notation.

 ```
 comment    ::= whitespace block*